ngsxfem/ngsxfem/INSTALLATION.md

 Below we discuss these installation steps in more detail.
 If you observe any problems with the installation, you can contact us through the [github issue tracker](https://github.com/ngsxfem/ngsxfem/issues) or the [NGSolve user forum](https://ngsolve.org/forum/index).

+Note that your xfem installation depends on your NGSolve installation.
+If you are already NGSolve user and have NGSolve installed, you should choose your xfem-installation based on your NGSolve installation.
+The recommended options are:
+ * If you have a release version of NGSolve installed through pip, you should install the release version of xfem through pip as well.
+ * If you have a pre-release are self-built version of NGSolve, you should install xfem through the source wheel.

 ## Installation through `pip` (`pip3`)
 Table of contents for `pip` install:
   * [Releases](#releases)